-I. To assess whether prophylactic beta blocker therapy with carvedilol compared with no intervention reduces the risk of subsequent cardiac dysfunction in patients with metastatic breast cancer receiving trastuzumab–based HER-2 targeted therapy.
+I. To assess whether prophylactic beta blocker therapy with carvedilol compared with no prophylaxis reduces the risk of subsequent cardiac dysfunction in patients with metastatic breast cancer receiving trastuzumab–based HER-2 targeted therapy.

-I. To assess whether prophylactic beta blocker therapy with carvedilol compared with no intervention reduces the risk of predefined subsequent cardiac events in patients with metastatic breast cancer receiving trastuzumab–based HER-2 targeted therapy.
+I. To assess whether prophylactic beta blocker therapy with carvedilol compared with no prophylaxis reduces the risk of predefined subsequent cardiac events in patients with metastatic breast cancer receiving trastuzumab–based HER-2 targeted therapy.

 II.
-To evaluate if prophylactic carvedilol compared with no intervention results in a longer time to first interruption of trastuzumab–based HER-2 targeted therapy due to either cardiac dysfunction or events.
+To evaluate if prophylactic carvedilol compared with no prophylaxis results in a longer time to first interruption of trastuzumab–based HER-2 targeted therapy due to either cardiac dysfunction or events.

 III.
-To assess whether prophylactic beta blocker therapy with carvedilol compared with no intervention reduces the risk of subsequent cardiac dysfunction OR events in this population.
+To assess whether prophylactic beta blocker therapy with carvedilol compared with no prophylaxis reduces the risk of subsequent cardiac dysfunction OR events in this population.

 IV.
 To establish and prospectively collect a predefined panel of baseline core cardiovascular measures and develop a predictive model of cardiac dysfunction.